 Our family-run hotel is ideally placed, and the delta area is small and easy to comprehensively cover in two days.
 Before breakfast, the area immediately next to the hotel might produce Little Bittern, Black-crowned Night-heron and Penduline Tit.
 As we travel, Squacco Heron, Whiskered Tern, Audoin's Gull and Collared Pratincole might be found very close to hand, Slender-billed Gull are resplendent in their breeding plumage, and we spend our time looking for gulls, terns, waders and other waterbirds.
 Long-eared Owl breed here, and we may see them either in these days or later in the Catalonian steppes.
 Migration is lively and often very exciting, and could produce just about anything on the European list and even North American vagrants.
 Birds change continuously, and we use local knowledge to look for any rarities which might be around.
 In 2018, Lesser Yellowlegs and Moltoni's Warbler were welcome additions to our birdlist.
 In the evening, we may find Scops Owl within a few yards of the hotel entrance.

-Day 4: Sat 27 April Vulture Station, Els Port and transfer
+Day 4: Sat 27 Apr Vulture Station and Els Port

 Today we say goodbye to the coastal wetlands, travelling first to a spectacular vulture feeding station, where dozens of mighty Griffon Vulture are fed daily and can be seen at very close quarters.
 Other birds including Egyptian Vulture and Raven sometimes come to the site, and Red Fox can be seen here too.
 A memorable experience.
 Next we visit the mountains in Els Port, a good site for rare Spanish Ibex, but also a very interesting birding location where we may make our first contact with Bee-eater and other Mediterranean speciality birds, and raptors including Booted, Bonelli's and Short-toed Eagle are possible, as are interesting passerines including Woodlark and many more.
 Finally today we head north-east to our second centre, birding as we go.
 Five nights at Monastir de les Avellanas.

-Days 5 - 8: Sun 28 April - Wed 1 May Steppes, plains and mountains of Catalonia and South-east Aragon
+Days 5 to 8: Sun 28 Apr to Wed 1 May Steppes, Plains and Mountains

 Our second hotel is a huge, impressive and still active monastery of great antiquity and history.
 Rooms are modern, spacious and very comfortable, and food reflects Catalan heritage and style.
 Birding in the immediate vicinity is superb, with singing Nightingale and Serin everywhere in early morning (subject to migratory conditions of course!), and chances of Golden Oriole, Cirl Bunting, Rock Sparrow, Short-toed Treecreeper, Firecrest, Crested Tit, Hawfinch, Iberian Green Woodpecker, Western Bonelli's Warbler and passing Booted Eagle among many more.